wrode/Blog/_posts/2016-08-19-Smart contracts.md

 1. The content of the contract, and how this is interpreted.
 2. The immutibility of the blockchain.

-Just like with normal contracts, when interacting with a smart contract it's important to understand the actual content of the contract.
-The differences are that firstly is that instead of laywerish language describing the agreement, the agreement is written as computer code, and instead of the legal system interpreting the contract, the contract is interpreted by the magic of each enchanted document (In the reality, the virtual machines of the blockchain network).
+Just like with normal contracts, it´s important to understand the actual content of a smart contract when interacting with it.
+But unlike a normal contract, which is written in laywerish language and interpreted by the legal system, the content of the smart contract is written in computer code and interpreted by computers.
+So what does smart contract code actually look like?
+Below is an example, the code is an extract of a smart contract:

-that will be interpreted by the legal system, the content of a smart contract are instructions that will be interpreted by each participant in the blockchain network.

-With smart contracts, what is written in the contract is important to understand.
-But the contract is written in computer code, so it is important that you understand the computer code and how this will be interpreted by a machine.
-Below is an example of what smart contract code actually look like:

 ```javascript
 function payOut(address _recipient, uint _amount) returns (bool) {